-To have balanced hormones you must take care of your adrenals and address the myriad of stressors that affect the excessive or chronic output of cortisol by the adrenal glands which causes adrenal fatigue and hormonal imbalances.
+To have balanced hormones you must take care of your adrenals and address the myriad of stressors that affect the excessive or chronic output of cortisol by the adrenal glands which causes hormonal imbalances and adrenal fatigue.

-The pregnenolone steal and how stress affects the endocrine system
+The pregnenolone steal and how stress causes hormone imbalances

-The precursors cholesterol and pregnenolone are needed by both the endocrine system to make the sex hormones and the adrenals to make cortisol.
-Only so much pregnenolone can be produced by the body and if it is used up in producing cortisol by the adrenals there will be insufficient precursors available to the endocrine system to make the sex hormones resulting hormone imbalances.
+The precursor’s cholesterol and pregnenolone are needed by both the endocrine system to make hormones and adrenals to make cortisol.
+But only so much pregnenolone can be produced by the body.

-The adrenals steal the pregnenolone (also known as the pregnenolone steal) to make cortisol which increases the level of glucose in the bloodstream so that you can deal with the emergency.
-Un-fortunately in today's world EVERYTHING seems to be an emergency thus our adrenals are constantly being stimulated to produce cortisol and are stealing the precursors needed by the endocrine system to make the sex hormones thus contributing to hormonal imbalance.
+The adrenals steal the pregnenolone (also known as the pregnenolone steal) to make cortisol.
+Cortisol increases the level of glucose in the bloodstream so that you can deal with the emergency.
+Unfortunately, in today’s world, EVERYTHING seems to be an emergency thus our adrenals are constantly being stimulated to produce cortisol and are stealing the precursors needed by the endocrine system to make the sex hormones thus causing hormonal imbalance.

 Foods that cause hormonal imbalance

-Cortisol is also a powerful anti-inflammatory that helps to counter the effects of inflammation created by the immune system.
-When the immune system is actively fighting infections or is being stimulated by food sensitivities a lot of inflammation is created and cortisol acts like a firetruck that rushes to the scene to anti inflame the tissue damage caused by the immune system.
+Cortisol is also an anti-inflammatory hormone that helps counter the effects of inflammation created by the immune system.
+When the immune system is actively fighting infections or a lot of inflammation is created.
+When there is excess inflammation, cortisol acts like a firetruck that rushes to the scene to anti-inflame the tissue damage caused by the immune system.

-If a person has chronic low grade infections or is consistently eating foods in which they have developed a sensitivity to the immune system will be activated along with cortisol.
-This vicious cycle eventually wears out your adrenals and disrupts hormone balance as the adrenals will be using up the precursors needed to make the sex hormones for cortisol production instead.
+If a person has chronic low-grade infections such as SIBO or is consistently eating foods that they have developed a sensitivity to the immune system will be activated along with cortisol.
+This vicious cycle eventually wears out your adrenals, causing hormone imbalances as the adrenals will be using up the precursors needed to make the sex hormones for cortisol production instead.

 How to balance your hormones

-Supporting your adrenals with seeking health's optimal adrenal while also addressing the underlying stressors affecting the adrenals can help the adrenals to recover and balance cortisol levels.
+Supporting your adrenals with seeking health’s optimal adrenal can help the adrenals recover and balance cortisol levels.